cybrskunk/PreventStealer/README.md

 Works by blocking any fetch & xhr outside of native to website API.
 Huge credits to [Zpayer](https://github.com/RandomUser15456) for providing the list of native-to-kogama APIs.

+### NOTE: THIS SCRIPT IS NOT PERFECT.
+There **EXIST** a ton of ways this could be bypassed.
+Do NOT take your safety for granted.
+**NEVER** test any suspicious scripts on your main account or within an environment where your sensitive data might be exposed.
+**TAKE ALL THE PRECAUTIONS POSSIBLE.**

+## About
 Made with javascript and meant to use with an executor like [tampermonkey](https://www.tampermonkey.net/)
 To install quicker feel welcome to [click right here](https://github.com/cybrskunk/PreventStealer/raw/refs/heads/main/src/PreventStealerV2.user.js)